 - Multi-Currency Processing

 It’s the fastest growing platform for eCommerce businesses.
-Create payment links, share with customers and get paid instantly!
+To creating payment links, share with customers and get paid instantly!

 Fee: Flat fee @2% + Rs 3 per transaction